MHBalsmeier/GAME_archived/README.md

 According to my understanding, a hexagonal C grid is the only discretization where all this can be achieved.

-### GAME's principles a.k.a. why a new global model is necessary
+### GAME's principles a.k.a. why a new model is necessary

 What GAME does what other models do not do and why: